Supplementary Death Benefit

 Salary for Death Benefit Purposes

-The basic benefit of a participant to the SDB Plan is based on his salary.
+The basic benefit of a participant to the SDB Plan is based on their salary.
 The following information will help employers calculate the SDB contributions.

 "Salary" is defined as the compensation received for the performance of the regular duties of an employee's position or office in the public service expressed in terms of an annual rate: